- Home

 We have a strong collection of books for students to improve their knowledge.
 The library works in conjunction with various departments to highlight books relevant to the curriculum.

-Beginning in November 2025, we will also have access to JSTOR, a scholarly online database for primary sources and journal articles, which will support research for GCSE and A-Level courses.
+We also have access to JSTOR, a scholarly online database for primary sources and journal articles, which will support research for GCSE and A-Level courses.
+Students can log in using their Bridge credentials here.

 Contact and Questions